mdrasmus/tot/README.md

-# Tot: Total Recall command logging tool
+# Tot: Total Recall program tracing tool

 *tot* is a unix tool for logging process execution and file IO.
 It uses kernel tracing and virtual file systems to detect every process fork and file IO operation.
 These logs